Eileen Melvin

-Eileen Melvin, an economic development leader, is president and CEO of UMF Medical in Johnstown, Pennsylvania.
+Eileen Melvin is an American businesswoman who is the president and CEO of UMF Medical in Johnstown, Pennsylvania.

 She was named to the PoliticsPA list of "Pennsylvania's Most Politically Powerful Women."

 Biography

-Eileen Melvin was named president and CEO of United Metal Fabricators, Inc.in 2009 and rebranded in 2012 as UMF Medical.
+Eileen Melvin was named president and CEO of United Metal Fabricators, Inc. in 2009 and rebranded in 2012 as UMF Medical.
 The company is a manufacturer of exam and procedure room equipment for hospitals, physician offices, and clinics around the world.

-Eileen earned a degree from Boston College and a Master of Public Administration from American University She began her career working at the American Enterprise Institute in Washington, DC and as a Legislative Aide to Senator John Heinz. specializing in health care issues of the Senate Finance Committee, and as a member of the Reagan Transition team.
+Eileen earned a degree from Boston College and a Master of Public Administration from American University.
+She began her career working at the American Enterprise Institute in Washington, DC and as a Legislative Aide to Senator John Heinz, specializing in health care issues of the Senate Finance Committee, and as a member of the Reagan Transition team.

 For ten years, Melvin was president of Economic Development Strategies, a Woman Business Enterprise (WBE), guiding businesses and municipalities with projects to preserve and increase job creation.

-She was appointed by Governor Schweiker in 2002 and reappointed by Governor Rendell in 2007 to the Pennsylvania Unemployment Compensation Board of Review (UCBR).
+She was appointed by Governor Mark Schweiker in 2002 and reappointed by Governor Rendell in 2007 to the Pennsylvania Unemployment Compensation Board of Review (UCBR).
 Both appointments were approved by the Pennsylvania Senate.
 In 2012, Governor Tom Corbett appointed her as chairman of the UCBR.